ProLoser/BakingPlate/README.md

-# Baking Plate version Pre Release
+# Baking Plate version v0.1.0

 BakingPlate is a cake plugin that assists in generating/baking CakePHP projects (by which we mean apps that use a core install of cake - see Advanced Installion of Cake)